Walgreens The Thread

 Some systemic and dermatological infections can result in loss of eyebrow hairs.

 Ringworm in the eyebrow area is another infectious cause of brow hair loss.
 More than 40 kinds of fungi can trigger this contagious infection.
 People with ringworm may also develop itchy skin, a rash in a ring shape and cracked, scaly skin along with eyebrow hair loss.
-Treatment usually involves an oral antifungal medication.
+Treatment usually involves an over-the-counter treatment or prescription antifungal medication.
+Eyebrow hair usually begins to regrow once the underlying infection resolves.

 Eyebrow alopecia